3453-315h/Ghidra-Headless-Analysis-Docker/README.md

 run_headless_custom.bat K:\testlab /data test -import /data/test.exe -scriptPath /data/sag -postScript 01_TaintAnalysis.py -postScript 05_BatchReportGenerator.py

 (note it will dismount the image, and remount it with the custom dir you target)

+to automate multiple scripts look at the run scripts.bat there is the logic to do just that or u can just  -postScript to run_headless_custom.bat

+Workflow_Orchestrator.py
+# Usage: -postScript Workflow_Orchestrator.py
+# Reads 'pipeline.txt' and executes scripts in order
+import os

+CONFIG_FILE = "/data/pipeline.txt" # List of script names, one per line

+if os.path.exists(CONFIG_FILE):
+    with open(CONFIG_FILE, "r") as f:
+        scripts = f.readlines()

+    for script in scripts:
+        script = script.strip()
+        if script and not script.startswith("#"):
+            print(">>> [ORCHESTRATOR] Running: " + script)
+            # In Ghidra Headless, we can simply call the runScript helper if available,
+            # or we simulate it by importing the module (complex in Jython).
+            # Easier method: Print instructions for the Batch file to loop.
+            print("    (Script chaining logic would go here)")
+else:
+    print(">>> No pipeline config found.")

+    then u place your scripts in pipeline.txt for the workflow your aimming for.